SciML/ReservoirComputing.jl/docs/src/tutorials/getting_started.md

 # Getting Started with ReservoirComputing.jl

 This is an introductory tutorial for ReservoirComputing.jl.
-We will showcase a typical usecase by creating an Echo State Network (ESN) and training it to reproduce the dynamics of the chaotic Lorenz system.
+We will showcase a typical use case by creating an Echo State Network (ESN) and training it to reproduce the dynamics of the chaotic Lorenz system.

 ## Installing ReservoirComputing

-ReservoirComputing.jl is registered in general registry, so it can be installed through the Julia package manager:
+ReservoirComputing.jl is registered in the General registry, so it can be installed through the Julia package manager:

 ```julia